zhanggyb/BlendInt/README.md

-BIL
+BILO
 ===

-BIL (Blender Interface Library), is a C++ library for generating applications with Blender-like interface style, licensed with LGPL v3+.
+BILO (Blender Interface Library in OpenGL), is a C++ library for generating applications with Blender-like interface style, licensed with LGPL v3+.